Why is a Health and Wellbeing Residential at Peat Rigg a great way to cover this Key Curriculum Area?

 Being away from home and family for the first time can be quite daunting for some.
 Our Health and Wellbeing 3 day residential can be used as a great first residential to prepare for longer adventures.
 It can also be added to our other activities to make a diverse 5 day residential which will not only be unique, but pretty hard to forget.

-Esk Valley Teaching Alliance - April 2016, Health and Wellbeing
+Esk Valley Teaching Alliance - April 2019, Health and Well-being

 The goals and learning objectives were developed in partnership with the schools and staff members involved through effective communication before and throughout the course.